Gutianpei/MID/README.md

 ## Prepare Data

-We pre-process the data of both ETH/UCY dataset and Stanford Drone dataset for training.
+The preprocessed data splits for the ETH/UCY and Stanford Dronw datasets are in ```raw_data```.
+We preprocess the data and generate .pkl files for training.

 To do so run